On plane quartics with a Galois invariant Steiner hexad: Introduction

-\looseness-1 An~example of a nonsingular plane quartic over~$\bbQ$ such that $\Gal(\overline\bbQ/\bbQ)$ operates on the bitangents via the full $\Sp_6(\bbF_{\!2})$ has been constructed by R.~Ern\'e~\cite{Er} in~1994.
+\looseness-1 An~example of a nonsingular plane quartic over~$\bbQ$ such that $\Gal(\overline\bbQ/\bbQ)$ operates on the bitangents via the full $\Sp_6(\bbF_{\!2})$ has been constructed by T.~Shioda~\cite[Section~3]{Shi} in 1993 and, almost at the same time, by R.~Ern\'e~\cite[Corollary~3]{Er}.
 Moreover,~there is an obvious approach to construct examples for the groups contained in the index $28$~subgroup.
 Indeed,~in this case, there is a rational~bitangent.
 One~may start with a cubic surface with the right Galois operation~\cite{EJ15}, blow-up a rational point, and use the connection between degree two del Pezzo surfaces and plane quartics~\cite[Theorem~3.3.5]{Ko96}, cf.\ the application discussed~below.

 In~this article, we deal with the subgroup $U_{63} \subset G$ of index~$63$ and the groups contained~within.
-More precisely, we show the following result, which answers a more refined question than the one asked~above.
+More precisely, we show the following result, which answers, in the case that the base field is infinite and of characteristic $\neq \!2$, a more refined question than the one asked~above.

 \begin{theo} Let an infinite field\/~$k$ of characteristic not\/~$2$, a normal and separable extension field\/~$l$, and an injective group~homomorphism

 be~given.
 Then there exists a nonsingular quartic curve\/~$C$ over\/~$k$ such that\/ $l$ is the field of definition of the 28 bitangents and each\/ $\sigma \in \Gal(l/k)$ permutes the bitangents as described by\/ $i(\sigma) \in G \subset S_{28}$. \end{theo}